mikolajroszak/qsp-protocol-node/doc/node-operator.md

 #### Import account into MetaMask
 Your node will be identifying itself to the network via the account that you just created.
 In order to be accepted as an auditor, you will need to stake some QSP.
-The instructions below will show you how to import the account to Metamasks so that you can do so.
+The instructions below will show you how to import the account to Metamask so that you can stake QSP.

 1. Open MetaMask